JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 Each night, you select a player.
 If the Werewolves choose to attack you, that player's role is revealed to the Werewolves.
 There is no kill that night.
 At the start of the game, you will not know who your Wolf team allies are, and those allies won't know you, either.
-The first time the Werewolves chose to attack you, they will be told you are the spy (and the identity of the player you chose that night) and you will be told who the current pack-hunters are.
+The first time the Werewolves chose to attack you as part of their pack-hunter attack, they will be told you are the spy (and the identity of the player you chose that night) and you will be told who the current pack-hunters are.

 ## Wolfman